elektricM/amd-bc250-docs/docs/troubleshooting/performance.md

 - Weird performance issues
 - System hangs

+!!! danger "IOMMU is Broken on BC-250"
+    IOMMU **MUST be disabled** in BIOS.
+It is broken on BC-250 and causes crashes, display failures, and instability.

 **Solution:**

-Disable IOMMU in BIOS, or add kernel parameter:
+Disable IOMMU in BIOS (required), or add kernel parameter as backup:
 ```bash
 amd_iommu=off
 ```